stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: nodejs

-  You can use the ``setDefaultAccountStore()`` method of an Application instance to take an existing account store instance, and set the flag on it:
+  You can use the ``setDefaultAccountStore()`` method of an Application instance to take an existing Account Store instance, and set the flag on it:

   .. literalinclude:: code/nodejs/authentication/change_default_stores.js
       :language: javascript